Lennox Furnaces, Air Conditioners and Heat Pumps

 Dave Lennox developed and patented his first furnace in 1895.
 He sold the business to a small group of investors in 1904, who named the company the Lennox Furnace Co.
 In 1955, the company changed its name to Lennox Industries, to reflect its change in emphasis from furnaces alone to furnaces, air conditioning and agricultural equipment.

 In 1984, Lennox International Inc. was created as a holding company for Lennox Industries.
-Lennox International Inc. owns three independent subsidiaries: Lennox Industries, Heatcraft and Armstrong.
-Lennox International was privately held until it completed an initial public offering on July 28, 1999.
+Lennox International Inc. owns several independent subsidiaries, including Lennox Industries, Heatcraft and Allied Air Enterprises Inc. Lennox International was privately held until it completed an initial public offering on July 28, 1999.

 Lennox makes gas and oil furnaces, air conditioners and heat pumps that fall into the Signature, Elite and Merit series.
-Its gas furnaces have efficiency ratings that range from 80 to 98.2 percent AFUE, and cover a range of options in speeds, stages and efficiencies.
-Two oil furnaces are offered, the SLO183V and ELO183.
-The company's air conditioners can reach as high as 21.2 SEER, with these high-end options promoted as being particularly quiet.
-Several ductless systems also are supplied.
+Its gas furnaces have efficiency ratings that range from 80 to 98.7 percent AFUE, and cover a range of options in speeds, stages and efficiencies.
+Two oil furnaces are offered: the SLO185V and ELO183.
+The company's air conditioners can reach as high as 26 SEER, with these high-end options promoted as being particularly quiet.
+Several ductless systems also are available.

 Lennox works directly with its dealers, rather than through distributors.
 According to the manufacturer, this gives dealers the benefit of dedicated support from Lennox's territory managers, sales and development teams and field technical consultants.
 This dealer-direct system also is intended to speed response time.
 Lennox dealers are able to access the manufacturer's HVAC Learning Solutions program, which includes sales, business and technical training through a variety of formats ranging from onsite training locations across the country to instructor-led and web-based courses.
 This is intended to help dealers "achieve a higher level of professionalism and success."
 To become a Lennox dealer, HVAC companies simply need proper licensure in their state.
 However, Premier Dealers are required to sell only Lennox products and in return get specialized training on sales and other topics.